0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Deutsch: Thermoregulation / Español: Termorregulación / Português: Termorregulação / Français: Thermorégulation / Italiano: Termoregolazione

-In the fitness context, thermoregulation refers to the body's ability to maintain its internal temperature within a narrow, safe range despite external conditions or physical exertion.
-It is a key physiological function that enables performance, protects organs, and prevents overheating or hypothermia during exercise.
+In the fitness context, thermoregulation refers to the body's ability to maintain its internal temperature within a narrow, safe range despite external conditions or physical Exertion.
+It is a key physiological function that enables Performance, protects organs, and prevents overheating or hypothermia during exercise.

 Mechanisms of thermoregulation during exercise